Putin declares the annexation of four Ukrainian regions to Russia

 After so-called referendums were widely rejected as a sham by Kyiv and Western countries, Putin signed the decrees to annex the Donetsk, Luhansk, Kherson, and Zaporizhzhia regions of Ukraine.

-On Friday, Russia used its veto to prevent adopting a United Nations Security Council resolution condemning the illegal annexation of four Ukrainian regions.
+On Friday, Russia has vetoed a United Nations Security Council resolution condemning Moscow's annexation of four Ukrainian regions.

 We will continue to pursue accountability here at the United Nations.
 We are moving to the General Assembly, where every country has a vote, and where the Russian veto does not apply. https://t.co/JAB0Y22H0D— Ambassador Linda Thomas-Greenfield (@USAmbUN) September 30, 2022